Antenna radiation pattern reconfiguration using multi-stability

 We investigate mechanically reconfigurable antennas as a means of creating flexible emergency communications infrastructure for disaster relief and low-infrastructure areas.
 Mechanical reconfiguration of conductors allows to create low-cost, energy-efficient, and lightweight solutions that can simultaneously adapt their performance to a changing environment.
 As such, we are studying reconfigurable helical lattice structures as a means of adapting performance in helical antennas.
 Our research is focused on several aspects:

-- Investigation of the link between helix shape and antenna radiation pattern (where it sends its signal)
+• Investigation of the link between helix shape and antenna radiation pattern

-- Manufacturing of novel composite materials that enable the desired multi-stability and are low-cost
+• Manufacturing of novel composite materials that enable the desired multi-stability

 Collaborators: